 The politics of these parties were best articulated by its most vocal defender, a We Outside Crew organizer calling himself Shaman.
 “That’s not your park, that’s our park!” he told a local community board convened to discuss complaints about the party.
 “And we’re not leaving!
 You’re not stopping us.
 If you don’t like it, go back to Long Island!
 Get out of our park!
 This is our park, not yours.
 Get the hell out! … Get out of the city!
 We do not want you here!
 Understand?
 We don’t want any of you here!
 You’re disturbing our peace! … We will never leave!”

-To radical elements these words were a direct expression of the passive-aggressive class war between proletarian neighborhood parties and the park's rich neighbors.
+To radical elements these words were a direct expression of the passive-aggressive class war between proletarian neighborhood partiers and the park's rich neighbors.
 It could have been a continuation of the “Fire Fire Gentrifier” chant targeting bourgeois eateries in gentrifying neighborhoods, or at least a defiant middle finger towards non-profits like the Washington Square Park Conservancy who use their members’ vast wealth to dictate how the public park, and life in the city in general, should be managed.

 But Shaman was far less hostile to the police actually doing the board’s dirty work.
 Although he decried their advances against the parties, he only urged resistance in the form of returning night after night in larger numbers.
 A year prior, in the same park, he kneeled with NYPD Chief Terence Monohan in a confusing gesture of solidarity between the police and protesters.
 The same week, Shaman defended a Target from who he claimed to be “undercover detectives hired by the NYPD” posing as looters.
 As the most direct connection between the uprising and the parties, Shaman represented a politics of chastising individual bad actors, the “Karens and Kevins” of the West Village, rioters, and maybe some bad-apple cops.

 These politics of individual resentment and faux-collectivity neatly translated to Shaman’s turn into a full-time right-wing activist against pandemic measures once the parties died down.
-His IG now regularly features the latest right-wing memes, cripes about Biden, and crypto scams.
+His IG now regularly features the latest right-wing memes about Biden and crypto scams.
 Some activists at the time believed this meant Shaman had changed.
 But Shaman explained they were mistaken.
 He never had a problem with the police.
 His politics were always about freedom to live as he pleased, without restrictions or accountability.
 He thought he had made that all perfectly clear.

 It was common during the uprising to label people like Shaman as undercover agents.
 Such things are possible, more likely he’s simply an individual who had the confidence to step to the front.
 Too often this type, regardless of their politics, has led the crowd to a retreat towards cultural aesthetics, perhaps because building an autonomous movement towards real confrontation risks precisely that which motivates them above all else – personal clout.